runtimeverification/pl-tutorial/1_k/4_imp++/lesson_8/imp.md

 ### Spawn thread
 A spawned thread is passed its parent's environment at creation time.
 The `spawn` expression in the parent thread is immediately replaced by the unique identifier of the newly created thread, so the parent thread can continue its execution.
 We only consider a sequentially consistent shared memory model for IMP++, but other memory models can also be defined in **K**; see, for example, the definition of KERNELC.
-Note that the rule below does not need to be tagged in order to make it a transition when we kompile, because the creation of the thread itself does not interfere with the execution of other threads.
-Also, note that **K**'s configuration abstraction is at heavy work here, in two different places.
+Note that **K**'s configuration abstraction is at heavy work here, in two different places.
 First, the parent thread's `k` and `env` cells are wrapped within a `thread` cell.
 Second, the child thread's `k`, `env` and `id` cells are also wrapped within a `thread` cell.
 Why that way and not putting all these four cells together within the same thread, or even create an additional `threads` cell at top holding a `thread` cell with the new `k`, `env` and `id`?
 Because in the original configuration we declared the multiplicity of the `thread` cell to be `*`, which effectively tells the **K** tool that zero, one or more such cells can co-exist in a configuration at any moment.
 The other cells have the default multiplicity `one`, so they are not allowed to multiply.
 Thus, the only way to complete the rule below in a way consistent with the declared configuration is to wrap the first two cells in a `thread` cell, and the latter two cells under the `.` also in a `thread` cell.
 Once the rule applies, the spawning thread cell will add a new thread cell next to it, which is consistent with the declared configuration cell multiplicity.
 The unique identifier of the new thread is generated using the `fresh` side condition.

 ```k
   rule <k> spawn S => !T:Int +Int 1 ...</k> <env> Rho </env>